kubemq-io/MSSQL.Abstractions/README.md

   SqlParameterout.ParameterDirection = ParameterDirection.Output;
   sqlCommand.kubeMQSqlParameters.Add(SqlParameterout);
 ```

+# The StreamParameters object:
+A Struct that contain custom parameters of stream requests.

+**Parameters**:
+- DelayBetweenEvents Optional - Represent the amount of delay between events sending.(milliseconds).
+- ReaderReturnChannel Mandatory - Represent the name of the channel to return reader events to.
+- SliceThreshold - Optional - Represent the threshold amount of data rows in one Event to receive from KubeMQ MSSQLConnector.( If left empty setting to default of 1.)
+- Key - Optional - A string identifier that help distinguish between StreamResultModels.

 # The 'ResultModel' object:
 Struct that return the Data Base answer result, can also indicate if any errors occurred when trying to run the DB Procedure.